Home chevron_right Trails chevron_right Continental Divide National Scenic Trail

 How difficult is the Continental Divide Trail?

-How many kilometres per day do CDT hikers walk?
+How many kilometres per day do hikers cover on the CDT?

 Where do you sleep on the Continental Divide Trail?